gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 ## 8 Oct.
 So after digging through ArborX, it was found that their delta-star returns the typemax for out of array bounds of index values.
 So now the program will run without issue, leaving us in the wastelands of making the algorithm run correctly:
-1. The for loop is only supposed to run across the number of Leaf nodes - 1, meaning that one leaf node is entirely unprocessed.Is this supposed to be the sentinel node?
+1. The for loop is only supposed to run across the number of Leaf nodes - 1, meaning that one leaf node is entirely unprocessed.Is this supposed to be the sentinel node? --- NO, sentinel is artificial.
+In ArborX, it is set to negative 1, where solving between INode and Leaf indexing with the same integer is done by shifting Inode values 'up' the number line, compared to leaf indices, rather than as inverse, like I do with negative values.

 2. It appears all INodes either have 2 normal node children or 2 sentinel node children.
 I am unsure how much of a problem this is.
 3. In the INode array, the same child node appears multiple times.
 In hypotheory, each node should have a single parent, but possibly many 'skip' parents.
 This seems least like a problem.
     In a single run, only 16 of the 30 leaf nodes appeared as children of the INodes, with 2 duplicates.
 I could almost be convinced that this is correct, except for the fact that 9 INodes were doubly sentinel.
 When there should be n-1 INodes for n Leaves.
 Also, the distribution of INode-to-sentinel should spread across as many INodes as there are levels in the hierarchy.
 If I got it right, for n Leaves, we expect the following function to find the number of INodes pointing to sentinel: